enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 `.status.certificate` has the correct duration.
 Audit logging could also be used to determine this.

+The `csr_duration_honored` can be used to determine if signers are honoring durations when explicitly requested by clients.

 ###### How can someone using this feature know that it is working for their instance?

 - API `.status`
   - Condition name: `Approved` `=` `true`
   - Other field:
+    - Check that CSR `spec.expirationSeconds` has the correct requested duration
-      Check that the issued certificate in `.status.certificate` has the correct duration
+    - Check that the issued certificate in `.status.certificate` has the correct duration

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?